Faster Molecular Dynamics with Neural Network Potentials via Distilled Multiple Time-Stepping and Non-Conservative Forces: Acknowledgement

 \section{Acknowledgement}

 This work has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No 810367), project EMC2 (JPP).
-Computations have been performed at IDRIS (Jean Zay) on GENCI Grants: no A0150712052 (J.-P. P.).
+Computations have been performed at IDRIS (Jean Zay) on GENCI Grants: n° A0150712052 (J.-P. P.) and A0180716167 (N.G.).